nanhung/pksensi/README.md

 You can install the package via CRAN or GitHub:

 ```
-# To get pksensi from CRAN (current version 1.1.0):
+# To get pksensi from CRAN:
 install.packages('pksensi')

 # Or get the the development version from GitHub: